bonomani/devmon/docs/TEMPLATES.md

 ## The oids file
-The `oids` file contains the SNMP OIDS to query for the test.
+The `oids` file contains the SNMP OIDS to query and their type.

 ### Format
 ```